Qaaniet/Q-Sync/Tech Hub/Alteram Work/ICT Meeting.md

 Network in Bellville is slow, much of time is spent waiting

+Network infostructure, 15 out of 28 are done.

 ### Missing Files
 60 day period to fix the batch that was scanned and uploaded A file has 5 stages